CodeMaster7000/Serene-Squares/README.md

 # Serene Squares

-An HTML, SCSS &amp; JS pattern of minimalistic squares that will land you in a state of tranquility.
+An HTML, SCSS &amp; JS pattern of minimalistic squares that will place you in a state of tranquility.